Corporate Travel Policy

-A corporate travel policy is the set of rules and procedures that govern how employees should search, book, and gain approval while traveling on behalf of the company.
-Corporate travel policies are typically set with a collaboration between the companies travel manager, finance officer and often a procurement professional – more commonly HR managers are gaining a stake in defining what is included in a travel policy.
+A corporate travel policy is a set of rules and procedures that govern how employees search, book and gain approval while traveling on behalf of the company.
+Corporate travel policies are typically set with a collaboration between the company’s travel manager, finance officer, and procurement professional.
+Also, HR managers are gaining a stake in defining what is included in a travel policy.

-Some of the rules cover what cabin class employees fly, how far in advance they should book, and what the approval process is in the employees reporting line – it will often include items such as how much employees can spend on food and other necessary expenses while they are away from home.
+Some rules cover what cabin class employees fly, how far in advance they should book, and the approval process in the employee’s reporting line.
+It will often include items such as how much employees can spend on food and other necessary expenses while away from home.

 • How to book the travel and what channels are acceptable